appsody/appsody-operator/doc/user-guide.md

 ### Image Streams

-To deploy an application image in an image stream in an OpenShift cluster, you can use the following CR:
+To deploy an image from an image stream, you can use the following CR:

 ```yaml
 apiVersion: appsody.dev/v1beta1